polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 To construct an `Origin` struct type for a runtime.
 This is usually called automatically by the `construct_runtime!` macro.
 But developers may call this macro directly to construct a mock runtime for testing that has a less complex structure than an actual runtime.

-Each extrinsic calls has an `Origin` type parameter passed in, signaling if the call is made from `NONE`, `ROOT`, or a particular account.
+Each extrinsic call has an `Origin` type parameter passed, signaling if the call is made from `NONE`, `ROOT`, or a particular account.

 **What It Does**